Chapter 6 BWV 110 Unser Mund sei voll Lachens

 The choral entries become more marked on the words----Denn der Herr----for the Lord [has done great things].
 We are thus prepared for the bass solo, a relatively unusual event in such choruses although precedents may be found, notably in the opening movement of C 103 (vol 2, chapter 45).
 The weighty words of the Pastor remind us (yet again) of God′s great deeds and against the relatively light string writing there is little chance that his message will be obscured.
 Balance was a matter of significance in this movement and at some later stage Bach copied additional choral parts indicating clearly the solo and concerted sections.

-The structure of the remainder of the cantata is centred upon arias, one each for tenor, alto and bass and a duet for soprano and tenor.
+The structure of the remainder of the cantata is centred upon four arias, one each for tenor, alto and bass and a duet for soprano and tenor.
 The first two are in minor keys, the others major.
-One of Bach’s shortest recitatives (a mere five bars) sits neatly between the first two arias.
+One of Bach′s shortest recitatives (a mere five bars) sits neatly between the first two arias.

 Tenor aria and bass recitative.

-The tenor aria encourages us to lift our thoughts and let them soar to heaven----we become heaven’s children just as Jesus became a Man on our behalf.
+The tenor aria encourages us to lift our thoughts and let them soar to heaven----we become heaven′s children just as Jesus became a Man on our behalf.
 Two flutes entwine around the vocal line and, indeed, each other, suggestive of the ether of paradise swirling around us as we make our ascent.
 When we reach the point where the traditional middle section of a da capo aria might be expected (bar 37) we are reminded of Christ becoming Man.
-Here Bach introduces a new figure into the flute parts; it only comes twice but it is one of those germinating ideas which he frequently plants in the subconscious from whence it later resurfaces so that we sense that we have heard it before.
-In fact, it is the four-note figure with which the upper strings caress the bass in the brief following recitative----no-one is as great as You oh Lord, as Your works prove.
+Here Bach introduces a new figure into the flute parts; it only comes twice but it is one of those germinating ideas which he frequently plants in the subconscious from whence it later resurfaces so that we sense that we already know it.
+In fact, it is the four-note figure with which the upper strings caress the bass in the brief following recitative----no-one is as great as You, oh Lord, as Your works prove.